mikenjuki/FluyoDemo/README.md

 ## Overview

 - This is a demo app for Fluyo, a language learning app.
 It was built with React Native(Expo), and TypeScript, all the data is in Firebase, and Redux was used for state management.

+# IMPORTANT

+- To run the app follow these steps:
+- npm install
+- npm start
+- open in Expo go

+Node version is v18.16.0

 ### The challenge